-Methods to prevent insect pest infestations
+Methods of preventing insect pest infestations

 Managing insect and mite pests of sorghum involves actions that prevent pests from increasing to high enough numbers to cause economic damage.
-These practices help avoid pests, reduce their abundance or slow their rate of increase, delay the time they reach damaging levels and/or increase the plant's tolerance to the insect pest.
+These practices help avoid pests, reduce their abundance, slow their rate of increase, lengthen the time it takes them to reach damaging levels, and/or increase the plant's tolerance to the insect pest.

-\ Extension agent-pest management; Extension entomologists; professor of entomology; and research associate; The Texas A&M University System.
+^{} Extension agent-pest management; Extension entomologists; and associate professor of IPM-entomology; The Texas A&M University System.